-The Clown Knifefish is a popular aquarium fish, but can grow to over 3 feet long.
+The clown knifefish is a popular aquarium fish, but can grow to over three feet long.
 It is also a popular food fish in its native range, so it’s unclear which route brought it to Florida’s waterways.

 This freshwater fish is nocturnal and known to eat any live prey (usually other fish) that it can fit in its mouth.
 Here in Florida it prefers canals, reservoirs or ponds with little to no current and some vegetation or debris to hide in.